 * Ask the Lord of the harvest to call missionaries to take the Good News to the Dan.

-* Ask the Holy Spirit to show the missions agencies that are focusing on the Dan culturally relevant ways to reach them.
+* Ask the Holy Spirit to show missions agencies focusing on the Dan culturally relevant ways to reach them.

-* Ask the Lord to mightily use the Dan believers to minister to their own people.
+* Ask the Lord to mightily use Dan believers to minister to their own people.

 * Ask God to raise prayer teams who will begin breaking up the soil through worship and intercession.